AaliyanK/docker-react/README.md

-Learning Docker and CI/CD with AWS
+Learning Docker and CI/CD with AWS deployments for single container React application